agius/code-exercise-spellcheck/README.md

 Notes
 ------
 This solution could probably use some refactoring.
 My first thought was to use a trie-walk to figure out the shortest edit distance, but that proved to have lots of nasty edge cases.
 It might actually be faster to just hack at it with regular expressions until you find a match or hit the word length.
 But that doesn't show off my knowledge of CS :)

+There is also a nasty problem with long strings of vowels - theoretically, you'd have to run through every permutation to avoid missing cases.
+I capped the length of vowel permutations at two, because it's pretty unlikely you'll have something like QUEUEING misspelled as QUUUUUNG or something similar.
+Realistically, you're not likely to have more than two different vowels in a row before you can check other combinations.

+Cheers,